 Way 3: Disable File Explorer search history via Group Policy Editor

 Step 2: Navigate to: User Configuration > Administrative Templates > Windows Components > File Explorer.
-Click on the File Explorer, then on the right-side pane double click on the item “Turn off display of recent search entries in the File Explorer search box“.
+Click on the File Explorer, then on the right-side pane, double-click on the item “Turn off the display of recent search entries in the File Explorer search box“.

 Step 3: Select Enabled, and click Apply followed by OK.
 Then Windows 10 won’t display the search history in the File Explorer search box.